Map Drawing Guide

 Map readability: Compass rose, scale bar, longitude, latitude and even altitude lines.

-Marine symbols: Ship, anchor, steering wheel, marine navigation devices and so on.
+Marine symbols: Ship, anchor, steering wheel and marine navigation devices.

 How to Draw a World Map